-13. Urges the Secretariat to continue to strengthen the IAEA-WHO partnership;
+13. Urges the Secretariat to continue to strengthen the IAEA-WHO partnership in full conformity with the Statute of the IAEA;

-14. Requests the Secretariat to assist Member States upon request in their activities to mitigate the impact of cancer, particularly female and childhood cancers, with proper prevention, diagnosis, treatment and symptom management mechanisms;
+14. Requests the Secretariat to assist Member States, upon request, in their activities to mitigate the impact of cancer, particularly cancers affecting women and children, with proper prevention, diagnosis, treatment and symptom management mechanisms;

-15. Encourages Member States to make use of the existing peer-review mechanisms in radiation medicine to strengthen quality diagnosis and patient treatment;
+15. Encourages Member States to make use of the existing peer review mechanisms in radiation medicine to strengthen quality diagnosis and patient treatment;